Message from the ACC President

 Dear College Community,

-Now let’s focus on where we stand on the COVID-19 situation.
+Now let’s look at where we stand on the COVID-19 situation this week.

-Alamance County – The County has reported 405 positive cases over the last seven days, with 17 hospitalized over the same period.
-The positivity rate dropped slightly to 16% since last week.
-The community level remains at “Medium” as of Sept.
-22.
+Alamance County – The County has reported 548 total deaths since the pandemic began, 390 positive cases over the last seven days, with 21 hospitalized over the same period.
+Due to the higher rate of positivity since the holidays, the health department has updated its statistics: 19% positivity over the past seven days.
+The community level remains at “Low” as of January 4.

 - February: 38

 - April: 10

 - July: 12

 - August: 46

 Masking on campus continues to be optional, but you are encouraged to mask up, especially if you are around a large group of people.
 We continue to maintain five sanitation stations around our campus with hand sanitizers and free masks.

 Social distance as much as possible, here on campus and in the community.
 This is a key factor in keeping yourself safe and healthy during this time.